sstelfox/stelfox.net/content/notes/linux_hardening.md

 from using the machine as a springboard to launch further attacks on the internal networks.

 IPv4 and IPv6 traffic have separate firewalls.
-Strong examples for configuring [IPTables][9] and [IP6Tables][10] can be found on their respective configuration pages.
+I have examples and a decent base config on the [IPTables][9] page.

 ## Networking